turingschool/accelerated-mod-0/data_types.md

 ## Where To Run Code

 By the end of this session, you'll be able to use the your Terminal, specicially a tool called `irb`, to run and check your code.
 This is a great tool for a beginner, as well as a seasoned software developer, to have. `irb` will allow you to explore and learn Ruby and test out code you've written in a low stakes environment.
-It is quick and easy to open up the terminal and run your code immediately.
+It is quick and easy to open up the Terminal and run your code immediately.

 ### `irb`: Tips & Tricks